NOTE THIS IS EXPERIMENTAL FOR NOW

 Study Designs and Indexing

 Here is a simple single level example.
-Here no outcome is generated, so each variable will be generated independently of other variables.
+Each variable in this first example is generated independently of the others.

 single <- simulate_data(